 “We’re the oldest-looking freshman class in history,” Kenney joked.

 Kenney rarin’ to go

 A 17-year pro, Kenney came into his first MLF competition with 48 Top 10s in 315 FLW and B.A.S.S. tournaments, instantly making him one of the most experienced anglers on the Select roster.
-The evening before competition began, the Palm Bay, Florida, native admitted to a high level of excitement about fishing in the MLF format.
+The evening before the competition began, the Palm Bay, Florida native admitted to a high level of excitement about fishing in the MLF format.